kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/04-styling-notes-app/02-side-by-side-layout.md

 }
 ```

-Right now our elements are stacked on top of each other but we want them left and right in our layout so we'll use `display: flex`
+* Right now our elements are stacked on top of each other
+* But we want them left and right in our layout
+* So we'll use `display: flex`

 `_page-content.scss`